Ibi-Tayo/simple-employee-system/README.md

 - Can view basic graphical summaries on employee statistics (i.e. how employee salary scales with company (made up of course))

-Other things used
+Technology + Other things used
 ---
+- Angular frontend
+- .NET Core web api backend
+- SQLite database
 - Chart.js for graphs
 - Cypress for automated testing
 - Bootstrap/Ng-Bootstrap where needed for some visual elements

-- Json-server - to mock the backend API and database
+Deployment
+---
+- Angular front end is hosted on vercel
+- .NET web api is hosted on azure (app services)